 If you use the time you have effectively though, you can still become an awesome artist in the later years of your life.

-the end every stroke you make on a surface will make you better at
+In the end, every stroke you make on a surface will make you better at drawing in general.

 But no matter how far you get in your journey as an artist, the learning never ends!